Sushobhan-Nayak/CodeEasy/README.md

-# HelloWorld Quiz Game
+# CodeEasy Quiz Game
-HelloWorld is a quiz game for coding and data structures and algorithms (DSA) enthusiasts.
+CodeEasy is a quiz game for coding and data structures and algorithms (DSA) enthusiasts.
 This interactive platform allows users to test their knowledge by attempting topic-wise quizzes and provides informative articles for further learning.
 Whether you are a beginner or an experienced programmer, HelloWorld offers a fun and challenging environment to enhance your coding skills.

 # Features
 ## Topicwise Quizzes: